Research Computing Services and the Shared Computing Cluster

 Computational Resources

-RCS manages BU’s main computational resource, the Shared Computing Cluster (SCC), a large heterogeneous Linux cluster.
-This cluster is available to all University faculty, their students, and their collaborators for research and for educational use in courses related to computation.
-The cluster comprises approximately 28,000 CPU cores, 300 GPUs, and over 12 PB of disk for research data.
-The compute nodes are interconnected with a variety of fabrics: EDR, FDR, and QDR InfiniBand for multi-node parallel jobs, 10 GigE for data intensive jobs and GigE for general purpose compute jobs running within a single node.
+RCS manages the Shared Computing Cluster (SCC), a large heterogeneous Linux cluster available to all University faculty, their collaborators for research, and their computational academic courses.
+The cluster comprises approximately 28,000 CPU cores, 400 GPUs, and over 14 PB of disk for research data.
+The compute nodes are interconnected with a variety of InfiniBand fabrics for multi-node parallel jobs, 25 GbE for data intensive jobs, and 10 GbE for general purpose compute jobs running within a single node.

 Data Storage

 A variety of storage options are provided on the Shared Computing Cluster and through other IS&T services.
-On the SCC all accounts are provided with home directory space and well as scratch storage for running jobs.
-Each research project may request up to 1 TB of high performance project storage space, 20% of which may be backed up.
-Additional project space is available for purchase through the Buy-in program or rental through our Storage-as-a-service offering, both at highly subsidized rates.
-Additionally, researchers may request storage space on our back-up storage system, sited at another location, to make a duplicate copy of critical data.
-This secondary storage, called STASH, is obtainable through the same service models and with the same cost structure as primary storage.
+All SCC accounts are provided with home directory space.
+Each research project may request up to 1 TB of high-performance project storage space, 20% of which may be backed up.
+Additional project space is available for purchase through the Buy-in program or rental through the Storage-as-a-Service program.
+For those researchers who need to maintain a second copy of data, an off-site storage system called STASH is available with the same cost structure as primary storage.
 All storage systems are protected through hardware RAID and snapshots.
 A portion of the project disk storage space is compliant for storing Confidential data and NIH dbGaP (human genomics) data.
 No Restricted Use or HIPPA data can be stored on any part of the SCC.

 IS&T’s Network File Storage service provides a secure, centrally-managed, storage environment for University data.
-Data can be easily copied to and from the SCC, but computation cannot be performed on it.
+Data on this system can be easily copied to and from the SCC’s high-performance storage system for computation.
 All research projects are entitled to 1 TB of storage at no cost with additional storage available at a subsidized annual rate.

 Networking